What to Know About Greece’s Potential Eurozone Exit (or “Grexit”)

 Right now in the U.S. economy, none of that is present.
 For consumer spending to increase, you need consumer confidence in the U.S. economy to increase.
-I don’t see it, even after multiple rounds of quantitative easing and the government adding a significant amount of debt.
-Consumers are worried about the economy and are hesitant to spend.
+I don’t see it, even after multiple rounds of quantitative easing and the government adding a significant amount of debt. .

 In a sense, the stock market continues to be held hostage by the continuing sovereign debt crisis in the eurozone and the “fiscal cliff” in the U.S. But investor sentiment changed before recent worries regarding these two issues, and corporate earnings growth is slowing.
 I think we’ll be very lucky to see any gross domestic product (GDP) growth next year from Western economies.

 Wall Street still expects broad-based earnings growth .

 China may be slowing, but the resource-hungry country is always on the hunt for resources to help fuel its industrial growth in the decades ahead.
 And if you believe the country and its objective to double its gross domestic product (GDP) by 2020 (read “China’s Golden Years Still to Come”), then you have to believe that reliable resources will be needed.
 This means internal exploration and the buying of foreign .